-- Your healthcare provider will insert a small needle with tubing attached to it into your Ommaya reservoir (see Figure 3).
+- They will then place a small needle with tubing attached to it into your Ommaya reservoir (see Figure 3).
 You might feel slight discomfort from the needlestick.
 Your healthcare provider will take out a small amount of CSF through a syringe that’s attached to the tubing.
 The CSF may be sent to the lab to check for cancer cells or infection.
 If you’re also getting medication during the tap, some of the CSF may be saved in the syringe to be used as a “flush” (see step 4).

-- If you are getting medication during the tap, your healthcare provider will inject it slowly into your reservoir, after withdrawing the CSF.
+- If you’re getting medication during the tap, your healthcare provider will inject it slowly into your reservoir, after taking out the CSF.
 They will then flush your Ommaya reservoir with the saved CSF to push the medication into your ventricles.

 - Your healthcare provider will remove the needle and apply gentle pressure with gauze for about 1 minute to prevent any CSF from leaking out.
 The area may then be covered with a bandage (Band-Aid®).